InnovationDesignConsortium/revit_standards_addin/README.md

 ```
 // Can this be disabled?
 // Do we have a deployment strategy that might include an option to disable this?
-// Can we provide some inforation about digitally signing?
+// Can we provide some information about digitally signing?
 ```

 ## Rule Administration